eliyaschozhakkad/US_National_House_Price_Project/README.md

 ### Introduction About the Data :

-**The dataset** The goal is to find publicly available data for key factors that influence US home prices nationally and build a data science model that explains how these factors impacted home prices over the last 20 years.
+The goal is to find publicly available data for key factors that influence US home prices nationally and build a data science model that explains how these factors impacted home prices over the last 20 years.

-Use the 'S&P Case-Schiller' Home Price Index as a proxy for home prices: [fred.stlouisfed.org/series/CSUSHPISA].
+Use the **'S&P Case-Schiller'** Home Price Index as a proxy for home prices: [https://fred.stlouisfed.org/series/CSUSHPISA].

 **There are 14 independent variables:**